Push Endpoint

 Create a New Syslog Push

-• Note: Optional protocols are UDP and TCP, default is UDP; optional ports are 1-65535, default port is 514
+• Note: Supported protocols are UDP and TCP, with UDP as the default.
+Supported ports are 1–65535, with 514 as the default.